eclipse-cyclonedds/cyclonedds-python/docs/source/idl.rst

    p1.x += 5

-As you can see the :func:`@idl<cyclonedds.idl.idl>` turns a class with just names and types into a dataclass.
+As you can see the :class:`@idl<cyclonedds.idl.IdlStruct>` turns a class with just names and types into a dataclass.
 The `__init__` method is automatically generated for easy object construction.
 All normal dataclasses functionality is preserved, so you can still use :func:`field<python:dataclasses.field>` from the dataclasses module to define default factories or add a `__post_init__` method for more complicated construction scenarios.

 Types
 -----

-Not all types that are possible to write in Python are encodable with XCDR.
-This means that you are slightly limited in what you can put in an :func:`@idl<cyclonedds.idl.idl>` class.
+Not all types that are possible to write in Python are encodable with OMG XCDR-V1.
+This means that you are slightly limited in what you can put in an :class:`@idl<cyclonedds.idl.IdlStruct>` class.
 An exhaustive list follows:

 Integers
 ^^^^^^^^

-The default python :class:`int<python:int>` type maps to a XCDR 64 bit integer.
+The default python :class:`int<python:int>` type maps to a OMG XCDR-V1 64 bit integer.
 For most applications that should suffice, but the :mod:`types<cyclonedds.idl.types>` module has all the other integers types supported in python.

 .. code-block:: python
    :linenos:

-   from cyclonedds.idl import idl from cyclonedds.idl.types import int8, uint8, int16, uint16, int32, uint32, int64, uint64
+   from dataclasses import dataclass from cyclonedds.idl import IdlStruct from cyclonedds.idl.types import int8, uint8, int16, uint16, int32, uint32, int64, uint64

-   @idl
+   @dataclass
-   class SmallPoint2D:
+   class SmallPoint2D(IdlStruct):
       x: int8
       y: int8